iltommi/qdb-documentation/source/api/java.rst

 Using the low-level API
 ----------------------------

 The low-level API provides direct access to the C API.
-It is not thread-safe and the high-level API should be prefered.
+It is not thread-safe and the high-level API should be preferred.

 Loading the JNI
 ^^^^^^^^^^^^^^^^^^